Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Simulation experiments

-The second setting mimics a realistic treatment switching scenario, where patients deterministically switch to an external (rescue) treatment whenever a certain marker $Z(t)$ exceeds a threshold.
-This setup induces time-varying confounding and entails a risk of positivity violations, thereby posing a substantial challenge for existing methods: SACE estimators struggle with time-varying confounding and IPCW estimators are highly sensitive to positivity violations.
-We consider a continuous outcome $Y(t)$ generated as $N(0.5+0.2t+U,1)$ and a marker $Z(t)$ generated as $N(0.7At + 0.2t + U,1)$ at each $t=0,1,\ldots,\tau$, where $U$ is a standardnormal unmeasured baseline covariate.
-We define $T = \argmin_t\{Z(t)> 2\}$.
+The second setting mimics a realistic treatment switching scenario, where patients switch to rescue treatment whenever a marker $Z(t)$ exceeds a threshold, inducing time-varying confounding and near-positivity violations, thereby posing a substantial challenge for existing methods: SACE estimators struggle with time-varying confounding and IPCW estimators are highly sensitive to positivity violations.
+The outcome is $Y(t)\sim N(0.5+0.2t+U,1)$, the marker $Z(t)\sim N(0.7At + 0.2t + U,1)$, and $T = \argmin_t\{Z(t)> 2\}$, where $U\sim N(0,1)$ is an unmeasured baseline covariate.
+The vector of baseline covariates $L$ is $(Z(0),Y(0))$.